 The first day in their new home is the most important day to build the relationships which in the future will give them the confidence to consider setting foot in a group activity/environment.

-The whole team will be involved in the transition of a new resident coming in the home; from the warm welcome by the reception team and an introduction from the manager, to the care team and key workers helping them settle into the home, and all the other departments who may be working behind the scenes.
+The whole team will be involved in the transition of a new resident coming into the home; from the warm welcome by the reception team and an introduction from the manager, to the care team and key workers helping them settle into the home, and all the other departments who may be working behind the scenes.

 But what can we do to make this experience more comfortable?